 A botched card game in London triggers four friends, thugs, weed-growers, hard gangsters, loan sharks and debt collectors to collide with each other in a series of unexpected events, all for the sake of weed, cash and two antique shotguns.

 The story of Brian of Nazareth, born on the same day as Jesus of Nazareth, who takes a different path in life that leads to the same conclusion.
 Brian joins a political resistance movement aiming to get the Romans out of Judea.
 Brian scores a victory of sorts when he manages to paint political slogans on an entire wall in the city of Jerusalem.
 The movement is not very effective but somehow Brian becomes a prophet and gathers his own following.
 His fate is sealed however and he lives a very short life.
 Written by

 John Cleese wanted George Lazenby to play the part of Jesus.
 He said it would be absolutely hilarious, and he wanted the film's tagline to be "George Lazenby IS Jesus Christ".
 When the film's producers contacted Lazenby's agent they found out Lazenby was overseas working on another film project.
 See more »

-During the crucifixion scene, after the PFJ sing "For he's a jolly good fellow", you can see a very obvious double for John Cleese playing "Reg" amongst the PFJ when John Cleese enters the scene as the Centurion, looking to free Brian.
+During the crucifixion scene, after the PFJ sings "For He's a Jolly Good Fellow", a very obvious double for John Cleese is playing "Reg" among the PFJ when Cleese enters the scene as the Centurion, looking to free Brian.
 See more »

 170 of 233 people found this review helpful.

 Was this review helpful to you?